Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/01 - Agile Process/README.md

 **Skill Description**
 ----------
 The Fellow understands Agile project management concepts.
-Understands how Scrum meetings are run, and knows how to report status, and inform the team about blocker issues.
+Understands how SCRUM meetings are run, and knows how to report status, and inform the team about blocker issues.
 They also know how to request additional details on a user story.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I should be able to have:

-1. Discussions with a staff member highlighting my typical day-to-day experience on an Agile project
+1. Logged discussions with a staff member highlighting my typical day-to-day experience on an Agile project

 **Objectives**